Gilly Pickup: Journalist, Travel Writer, Author

 Click on any image to enlarge and to see photo captions (c) Gilly Pickup

-We were based in the resort of Bled in northwestern Slovenia.
+We were based in Bled, a resort in northwestern Slovenia.
 Located on the lake of the same name, it feels almost Mediterranean.
 Although those folks who can’t live without clubbing into the early hours could be disappointed because it doesn’t have any nightlife to speak of, it does have plenty of lakefront cafes, restaurants, pubs and an interesting market selling glassware, handmade goods and other bits and bobs.
-Many visitors who come here hire a car; the scenic Julian Alps aren’t too far away and there a mass of side trips on Bled’s doorstep including the mountain gorge of Vintgar which is where to see Slovenia’s highest waterfall.
-Bled’s castle, perched high on a cliff top overlooks the lake.
+Many visitors who come here hire a car; the scenic Julian Alps aren’t too far away and there are a mass of side trips on Bled’s doorstep including the mountain gorge of Vintgar which is where to see Slovenia’s highest waterfall.
+Bled castle, perched high on a cliff top, overlooks the lake.
 The entrance price is fairly steep at ten euros per person, but if you eat at the restaurant there, then you get free admission to the castle, which seems like a pretty good deal as you can also visit the small museum, print works and wine cellar.

 All images (c) Gilly Pickup